ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Overuse of a gateway also introduces delays due to queuing of requests.

 In general, faster execution occurs when using methods close to the top of the following list instead of those toward the bottom:
-*   native IPFS node within the app; e.g., through an extension to the browser.
+*   native IPFS node within the app or as a local service daemon
-*   gateway installed as a local daemon, with redirection of requests from app to the local service. _Note:_ If an IPFS node exists locally on the same machine, it runs such a gateway at `http://127.0.0.1:8080`.
+*   gateway installed as a local service from app to the local service. _Note:_ If an IPFS node exists locally on the same machine, it runs such a gateway at `http://127.0.0.1:8080`.
 *   public/private gateways.